YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NOCHLEFT, Unhandled condition exception (all handlers exhausted) process terminating

-Run Time Fatal: This indicates an internal error in handling of error conditions in GT.M.
+Run Time Fatal: This indicates an internal error in handling of error conditions in YottaDB.

-Action: Report the entire incident context with the complete operator log generated to your GT.M support channel.
+Action: Report the entire incident context with the complete operator log generated to your YottaDB support channel.

 --------------------
 NOCREMMBIJ